Superformula/cloud-backend-test/README.md

 ## Integration tests

-It was not simple to setup an environment for integration tests, so I came up with the following approach: run the Lambda server and DynamoDB locally and execute the tests making calls to the API.
+It was not simple to set up an environment for integration tests, so I came up with the following approach: run the Lambda server and DynamoDB locally and execute the tests making calls to the API.

 ### Setup